 - The pathological stage of bladder cancer is based on the results of these tests plus the results of surgery to remove the bladder and nearby lymph nodes.
 Sometimes the cancer has spread further than the estimate of the clinical stage.
 Because the pathological stage is based on what was found at surgery, it more accurately predicts the patient’s outlook for survival.

 Be sure to ask your doctor to explain your stage in a way you understand.
 This will help you both decide on the best treatment for you.

-Last Medical Review: 12/03/2012
+Last Medical Review: 06/23/2014

-Last Revised: 04/17/2014
+Last Revised: 06/26/2014